legionth/php-http-server-react/README.md

 ### Streaming body data

-If you have operations that need time to be computed(of course non-blocking ;-)), you can stream the intermediary results directly to the client, without buffering on your side.
+Data that would take a while to be completed caused by computation, can be streamed directly to the client without buffering the whole data.
+Streaming makes it possible to send big amount of data in small chunks to the client.

 Use an instance of the `HttpBodyStream` and use this instance as the body for `Response` object you want to return.